Taxpayer Bill of Rights: #9, The Right to Retain Representation

 Taxpayers have the right to retain an authorized representative of their choice to represent them in their dealings with the IRS.
 Taxpayers have the right to seek assistance from a Low Income Taxpayer Clinic if they cannot afford representation.

 - You may select a person, such as an attorney, certified public accountant or enrolled agent to represent you in an interview with the IRS.
-You do not have to attend with your representative.
+You do not have to attend with your representative unless the IRS formally summons you to appear.

-- If your current income is below a certain level, you may ask a Low Income Taxpayer Clinic to represent you (for free or a minimal fee) in your tax dispute before the IRS or a federal court.
+- If your current income is below a certain level, you may ask a Low Income Taxpayer Clinic (LITC) to represent you (for free or a minimal fee) in your tax dispute before the IRS or a federal court.
 Many LITCs offer services in languages other than English.
-Although LITCs receive partial funding from the IRS, LITCs, their employees, and their volunteers are completely independent of the IRS.
+Although LITCs receive partial funding from the IRS, LITCs, their employees and their volunteers, are completely independent of the IRS.

-English, Spanish, Chinese, Korean, Russian and Vietnamese versions of Publication 1, Your Rights as a Taxpayer, are posted on IRS.gov.
+The IRS also has a robust source of tax information available to Spanish-speaking taxpayers online at IRS.gov/espanol.
+Versions of Publication 1, Your Rights as a Taxpayer, are also posted online at IRS.gov in English, Spanish, Chinese, Korean, Russian and Vietnamese.
 By making this important publication available in multiple languages, the IRS hopes to increase the number of Americans who know and understand their rights under the tax law.
+Additionally, the IRS has programs in place to assist taxpayers with limited English proficiency and to provide reasonable accommodations for taxpayers with disabilities.

 Additional IRS Resources